weaversa/cryptol-course/labs/Demos/Sudoku.md

 ```

 > Cryptol tells us 3 is a solution as well!
 There happen to only be two
-> solutions to this equation; let’s verify:
+> solutions to this equation; let's verify:

 ```shell
 labs::Demos::Sudoku> :sat (\x -> f x && (x != 4) && (x != 3))